A longtime U.S. ally may soon be home to a Chinese military base

 Gwadar already has a commercial port built and operated by Chinese authorities and was touted by one high-ranking Pakistani military official as a possible site for the Chinese base.
 The other two potential locations are Jiwani and Ormara.

-All three on close to the vital Strait of Hormuz and the Persian Gulf.
+All three are close to the vital Strait of Hormuz and the Persian Gulf.

 Signs of Strain